openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

              maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

-   -  Provide a single-line summary of the change. and, if more explanation is needed, provide more detail in the body of the commit.
+   -  Provide a single-line summary of the change and, if more explanation is needed, provide more detail in the body of the commit.
 This summary is typically viewable in the "shortlist" of changes.
 Thus, providing something short and descriptive that